rapidfuzz/strsim-rs/README.md

 If you don't want to install Rust itself, you can run `$ ./dev` for a development CLI if you have [Docker] installed.

+Benchmarks require a Nightly toolchain.
+They are run by `cargo +nightly bench`.

 ### License
 [MIT](https://github.com/dguo/strsim-rs/blob/master/LICENSE)